If you’re looking for some honest advice and tips for visiting Malta, you’ve come to the right place.

 Most of the geocaches in Malta are hidden in places that many locals have never actually been to or heard of.
 Some of them are very difficult to find and, depending on your level of fitness and how adventurous you are, you might end up scrambling down sinkholes or crawling into caves to find a geocache.

-Although St. Paul’s Bay is one of the largest towns on the island and a popular tourist base, you’ll find cheaper shops, restaurants and accommodation here than you do in Sliema and St. Julian’s.
+Although St. Paul’s Bay (including Bugibba and Qawra) is one of the largest towns on the island and a popular tourist base, you’ll find cheaper shops, restaurants and accommodation here than you do in Sliema and St. Julian’s.

 I highly recommend visiting Mdina in the evening, when it’s a bit quieter.
 Moreover, Mdina is simply magical at night and it’s the perfect setting for a romantic date.
 However, if you want to have dinner there, try to book a table at least a day in advance as some of the restaurants in Mdina are very popular among locals.